Simply-Static/simply-static/readme.txt

 You can get the pro version [here](https://simplystatic.com/pro/).

-= Tutorials =
+= Learn Simply Static =

+We released an entire [video course](https://www.youtube.com/playlist?list=PLcpe8_rNg8U5g1gCOa0Ge6T17f50nSvmg) to show you everything related to Static WordPress and Simply Static.

-We publish new tutorials on how to work with Simply Static and other tools on our blog.
+We also publish new tutorials on our blog every other week on how to work with Simply Static and other static site tools.

 You can check the latest tutorials [here](https://simplystatic.com/tutorials/)